just-the-docs/just-the-docs/docs/ContributorHub/contributor-proposals/xdai-contributor-proposal-guide.md

 **Step 3**: Calculate your REP and payment allocation

-- First, determine if you are a full-time or part-time worker.
+- First, determine if you are a full-time or part-time contributor.
-	- Full-time workers: may claim 0.1667% REP  for each month they work for DXdao.
+	- Full-time contributors: may claim 0.1667% REP  for each month they work for DXdao.
-	- Part-time workers: may claim REP based on their commitment percentage each month.
+	- Part-time contributors: may claim REP based on their commitment percentage each month.
 		- *EG. 50% commitment would be entitled to (0.1667x0.5) 0.08335% REP*
-	- **Other compensation proposals (bounties, limited contractors, etc.)**: 	To determine how much REP to request, ask community members and state the amount in your daotalk.org worker proposal post.
+	- **Other compensation proposals (bounties, limited contractors, etc.)**: 	To determine how much REP to request, ask community members and state the amount in your daotalk.org contributor proposal post.
 The amount will be somewhere between 0.1% to 0.1667% REP.
-	- Please use the <a href="https://docs.google.com/spreadsheets/d/18K5jVn8HmwQZ9Ve48S90vQAYklIm0heKTTDGHfWXc5s/edit#gid=1106150815" target="_blank">Worker Compensation Calculator</a> to assist with determining your REP and payment allocation.
+	- Please use the <a href="https://docs.google.com/spreadsheets/d/18K5jVn8HmwQZ9Ve48S90vQAYklIm0heKTTDGHfWXc5s/edit#gid=1106150815" target="_blank">Contributor Compensation Calculator</a> to assist with determining your REP and payment allocation.
 Fill in the Blue squares with your information.

 [![](https://lh3.googleusercontent.com/oHIEaPL8vNeFmzWeEYv0rnup97azxESOY3tPm1LHYkdzRbaWs17NflqwX6QiprZGRFUSbt0Q6i1qgFjsTrlJ9VsE4BECRNKxTWfiivV-AOS6BU5GvwotZLbfpANlgzlRx2lRkONd)](https://docs.google.com/spreadsheets/d/18K5jVn8HmwQZ9Ve48S90vQAYklIm0heKTTDGHfWXc5s/edit?usp=sharing)

-- A worker proposal period is generally **2 months**, unless this is your first time submitting a proposal.
+- A contributor proposal period is generally **2 months**, unless this is your first time submitting a proposal.
 In that case, it will be for 2.5 months, to account for your 2 week trial period.
-	- Workers submit a proposal for 50% of compensation (ETH or stable currency) to be paid when they start their work period.
+	- Contributors submit a proposal for 50% of compensation (ETH or stable currency) to be paid when they start their work period.
-	- Workers then submit a separate worker payment request for the remaining 50% of their compensation (ETH or stable currency, plus the total 2 months of REP) at the end of the worker period.
+	- Contributors then submit a separate contributor payment request for the remaining 50% of their compensation (ETH or stable currency, plus the total 2 months of REP) at the end of the contributor period.
 	- DXD is **not** to be requested in this proposal.
-Please see [Alchemy DXD Vesting Proposal Guide]({% link docs/ContributorHub/worker-proposals/DXD-Vesting-Guide.md %}) for further details on how and when to request DXD.
+Please see [Alchemy DXD Vesting Proposal Guide]({% link docs/ContributorHub/contributor-proposals/DXD-vesting-guide.md %}) for further details on how and when to request DXD.

 **Step 4**: Click on the ‘+ New Proposal’ button in the top right corner and connect your wallet.